fredcy/tzchat-web/content/posts/upgrade-room.md

 # Tezos rooms upgraded at Matrix/Riot

-As of late April, 2020, several Tezos rooms at Matrix/Riot are being replaced with new versions (at the same addresses as before) that use the latest room protocol.
+As of May, 2020, several Tezos rooms at Matrix/Riot are being replaced with new versions (at the same addresses as before) that use the latest room protocol.

 TL;DR:  **If you visit an old Tezos room, click the link that says "The conversation continues here" to get to the new room.**